 How experienced do I need to be?

 No experience needed!
-Just put on your best evening-wedding togs and come to Ravelston Terrace for the 2024 Michaelmas Dance!
+Just put on your best evening-wedding togs and come to Ravelston Terrace for the 2025 Michaelmas Dance!
+Of course, as this is a Traditional Catholic Dance where we want everyone to be comfortable, please combine glamour with modesty.
+Choose Audrey Style over Marilyn Style and all will be well.

 Will the dance steps be called out?